2 Introduction to R

 2.6 The Quarto document

 The document that opened on the left is our Quarto document where we will do our work.
-The Quarto document is a cutting-edge way of authoring programming documents where the result can be output in a myriad of formats: As HTML, PDFs, slideshows, books, etc. In fact, this very book you are reading is written in R using Quarto.
+The Quarto document is a method of authoring programming documents where the result can be output in a multiple formats: As HTML, PDFs, slideshows, books, etc. In fact, this very book you are reading is written in R using Quarto.

 New Quarto document

-I could write reams of text about the birth of Quarto and the evolution of what came before it, but you won’t really care.
+I could wax poetic about the birth of Quarto and the evolution of what came before it, but you won’t really care.
 Let’s break this down to what you need to know:

 • These documents allow us to weave together our thoughts and our code.
 We’ll use Markdown to record our thoughts, and R to write our code.